Early Years

 Specific areas: Literacy, Mathematics, Understanding the World and Expressive Arts and Design.

-The characteristics of effective learning underpin our curriculum and children’s learning, through an enabling and well planned environment we ensure that we provide meaningful opportunities for playing and learning, active learning and thinking critically.
+The characteristics of effective learning underpin our curriculum and children’s learning, through an enabling and well-planned environment we ensure that we provide meaningful opportunities for playing and learning, active learning and creating and thinking critically.
 As children utilise and develop these characteristics they become effective and motivated learners who demonstrate high levels of well-being and involvement.

 A Unique Child